IntXDevNull/malspam/README.md

 It is advised to:

 - Hash files before starting analysis.
-(Keeps a clear trail, and helps detect unwanted alterations)
+(Keeps a clear trail, and helps detect unwanted alterations).
+- Filehashes can be added to virustotal to verify if there are records on the file.
+- Some examples may not be malicious, but appears as they are due to how different tools analyze its content.
 - Note steps taken, and commands run for repeatability.

-## Follow on Stages
+## NB!

 If the folder contains a `stage2.7z` or other variants, they will always unpack with the `downloadURL` as the password.
 E.g., `stage2.7z` for `putty.msi` would unpack as follows:
 `$7z x stage2.7z -phttps://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.81-installer.msi`
+These URL's are mostly dead, so this way it is possible to simulate a download of the file/payload.

 ## Intended Order: